uma-dev/spring-boot-notes/notes.md

 ### Hibernate

 In Spring boot, Hibernate is the default implementation of the JPA Specification.
 The main component used for creating queries is:
 - EntityManager (from JPA).

-The __Automatic data source configuration__  in Spring boot is based on configs/entries from __Maven pom file__, so the framework can create the following beans and then inject them into the app:
+The __Automatic data source configuration__  in Spring boot is based on configs/entries from __Maven pom file__, this means that **JPA Entity Manager and Data source** are automatically created by Spring Boot based on the file: application.properties.

+So the framework can create the following beans and then inject them into the app:
 - DataSource
 - EntityManager